Tips for Designing and Laying Out Your Dining Room

 This is perhaps one of my favorite dining rooms.
 It features an old-world vibe with its decor and beautiful exposed beams above.
 What is unique about this dining space is the fireplace.
 Imagine enjoying a nice Thanksgiving meal with your family while fireside.
 The dining room is in its own space, but the kitchen isn’t too far away.

 Here is another dining area that is located within one open space.
-The great room, dining room, and kitchen are all open to one another, leaving plenty of space to have friends and family over for the holidays.
+The great room, dining room, and kitchen are all open to one another.
+This leaves plenty of space to have friends and family over for the holidays.

 This timber frame dining room also flows into the kitchen and great room.
 As you can see, there is also an eating area in the kitchen.
-Just think, you can have space for the adults and a kids’ table (who hasn’t sat at a kids’ table before!) at your next family gathering!
+You can have space for the adults and a kids’ table at your next family gathering!

 Explore our timber frame photo galleries for more design ideas for your new timber frame home.
 Interested in learning more about our process?
 We would love to speak with you about your new home project!
 Call us today at 800.636.0993 to speak with one of our project managers.